SMCS Home

 In order to help students reach their highest potential, intensive math is offered at all middle school levels.
 Intensive math offers students who have demonstrated mastery of current grade level math an opportunity to challenge themselves with more difficult material.
 Leveled math courses allow students to progress at an appropriate pace for their level of mastery.
 Read more about academic placement in courses at SMCMS.

 Coursework is differentiated in all classes so that all students are appropriately challenged.
-All students take music, art, health, physical education and computer classes all year long.
+All students take music, art, health and physical education classes all year long.
 SMCMS runs a traditional schedule which is consistent with our high school.
 An extension of our differentiated learning, this will allow our middle school students who meet certain requirements to attend selected high school level courses.

 Curriculum